MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/ssmp-views-and-dashboards.md

 ![State sets](./media/ssmp/state-sets.png)

-Some views may contain a long list of objects and metrics.
-To find a specific object or group of objects, you can use the **Scope**, **Search**, and **Find** buttons on the Operations Manager toolbar.
-For more information, see [Finding Data and Objects in the Operations Manager Consoles](https://go.microsoft.com/fwlink/?LinkId=717834).
+Some of these views may consist of a very long list of objects and metrics.
+To find specific objects, you can use the **Scope**, **Search**, and **Find** buttons on the Operations Manager toolbar.
+For more information, see [Finding data and objects in the Operations Manager consoles](manage-console-finding-data.md).

 ## SQL Server Dashboards